 Both organizations focus on Alzheimer’s disease and other dementias.
-United Methodist Communities at The Shores, a senior living community in Ocean City, offers Tapestries Memory Care and is Comfort Matters® accredited.
-The evidence-based program offers holistic and integrated approaches to improve the quality of care and life for persons experiencing dementia.
+United Methodist Communities at The Shores, a senior living community in Ocean City, offers Tapestries Memory Care.
 The Alzheimer’s Association is the leading voluntary health organization in Alzheimer’s care, support, and research.
 To reserve a spot, please call 609-399-8505.

 United Methodist Communities at The Shores offers Residential and Assisted Living, Respite Care, Short-Term Rehab, Long-Term Care, Tapestries® Memory Care, and Bridges Hospice and Palliative Care.
 To schedule a personal tour, talk about how we can meet your specific needs, or obtain additional information, visit UMCommunities.org/TheShores or call Ryan Champion at 609-399-8505.